U.S. Legal System

 - Publish "Advance notice of proposed rulemaking; invitation to comment" (optional); published in Federal Register.

-- Publish proposed regulation in the Federal Register,
+- Publish the proposed regulation in the Federal Register,

 - Visit Regulations.gov at http://www.regulations.gov/search/Regs/home.html#home to search for proposed regulations that are currently open for public comment.